bsmith89/longev-mgen/doc/submission.md

 carbohydrate-active domains that are expected to interact with &alpha;-glucans.

 ![
-Diagrams of Sus-like PULs in B1A, B1B, B2, B3, _B. thetaiotaomicron_,
+Diagrams of Sus-like PULs in B1A, B2, B3, _B. thetaiotaomicron_,
 and _B. ovatus_.
 Regions are labeled with the genome name, contig identifier, and nucleotide coordinates.
+For B1A PULs, the matching region in B1B is noted in parentheses, but not shown.
 ORFs are depicted as arrows pointed 5' to 3' along the coding sequence, and colors indicate homology to genes and domains known to